-- The Livable Centers initiative is designed to improve access and connectivity to and around transit stations (Subtask 4.4). - The TIP and RTP support projects such as intermodal terminals that link a variety of modes in one station (Subtasks 3.1 and 4.1). - The MPO supports regional vanpooling, carpooling and telework initiatives (Subtask 4.2). - The TIP provides funding for transit implementations and studies (Subtask 3.1).
+- The Livable Centers initiative is designed to improve access and connectivity to and around transit stations (Subtask 4.4). - The TIP and RTP support projects such as intermodal terminals that link a variety of modes in one station (Subtasks 3.1 and 4.1). - The MPO supports regional vanpooling, carpooling and telework initiatives (Subtask 1.2). - The TIP provides funding for transit implementations and studies (Subtask 3.1). - Local Active Transportation Studies is designed to improve various means of active transportation such as biking and walking (subtask 4.3e.2).